Students who register for classes should be familiar with the admission requirements as outlined below.

 - Must be closed-toe

-Must submit documentation via online upload by the deadline listed in the syllabus (approximately 2-3 weeks after the semester begins).
+Must submit documentation via online upload by the deadline listed in the syllabus (generally at/before midterm).

 - Drug Screen & Background Check completed after start of semester

 - May be taken through the EMS Program

 - To Schedule, call 435-879-4951